jerkey/homer/README.md

 #homer
-##stands for Human Operated Machine Environment Runtime
+##Human Operated Machine Environment Runtime

 it is also an *homage* to Homer Simpson who sits at a giant control panel, pushing buttons to make things happen.